MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-applications-from-secrets.md

 # Migrate applications away from secret-based authentication

 Applications that use client secrets might store them in configuration files, hardcode them in scripts, or risk their exposure in other ways.
 Secret management complexities make secrets susceptible to leaks and attractive to attackers.
 Client secrets, when exposed, provide attackers with legitimate credentials to blend their activities with legitimate operations, making it easier to bypass security controls.
 If an attacker compromises an application’s client secret, they can escalate their privileges within the system, leading to broader access and control, depending on the permissions of the application.
+Replacing a compromised certificate can be incredibly time-consuming and disruptive.

 In this article, we will highlight resources and best practices to help you migrate your applications away from secret-based authentication to more secure and user-friendly authentication methods.